chromium/chromium/docs/clang.md

 clang_base_path = "c:/src/llvm-build"
 ```

-You can then run `head out/gn/toolchain.ninja` and check that the first to
+You can then look in `out/gn/toolchain.ninja` and check that the `rule cc` and
-lines set `cc` and `cxx` to your clang binary.
+`rule cxx` commands run your clang binary.
 If things look good, run `ninja
 -C out/gn` to build.

 Chromium tries to be buildable with its currently pinned clang, and with clang